ms2data/ms2-quick-start/README.md

 **NOTE: it's worth noting that the quality of query generation is directly related to the quality of the semantic model.
 So for real-world use cases you will want to build the most complete and accurate model possible.**

+When editing a semantic model, you will see some code suggestions coming from the MS2 extension which you can tab to accept.
+You can also prompt our system to generate code or modify selected code by using the "ctrl+cmd+i" keyboard shortcut and providing directions at the top of the window.

+*NOTE: some of the inline suggestions may also come from Copilot if you have that enabled and it can be hard to tell which service provided the suggestion.*

 ### Develop a Notebook Data Story

 In the file view, create and open a new file called `sales_performance.malloynb`.
 Then open the command palette and select "MS2: Suggest Analysis Topics".
 You will be prompted to enter a description for the notebook.
 You can try something like: